IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 	![image](images/android-google-login.png)

-	Depending on your Android device and whether you're currently logged in to Google you might have a different UI.
+	Depending on your Android device, and whether you're currently logged in to Google, you might have a different UI.

   By clicking **OK**, you are authorizing {{site.data.keyword.amashort}} to use your Google user identity for authentication purposes.